lawdpls/lawdpls.github.io/04/README.md

 ###d3's ~~pesky~~ packed layout

--The packed layout of d3 changes the ratio of input data, making radii of all bubbles closer to each other than they actually are.
-There's no official way to preserve the ratio as far as we're concerned.
-Therefore in order to keep the input data in the same format with other input charts, I manually scaled the auto-generated node data, altering their "r" value.
-This nullifies the "padding" attribute of the layout, so if you see(very rarely though) a bubble chart with some edges clipping each other, shame on ... him.

--Also packed layout will sometimes change the order of the random values to "pack" the bubbles, making my adjacent only design look like a joke.
+-The packed layout will sometimes change the order of the random values to "pack" the bubbles, making my adjacent only design look like a joke.
 Duh.